StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Default: 0.8
 - Type: Double
 - Unit:
-- Is mutable: No
+- Is mutable: Yes
-- Description: The maximum memory proportion that can be used by the refresh tasks of materialized views in a resource group.
+- Description: The maximum memory proportion (per BE node) that can be used by the materialized view refresh tasks in the resource group `default_mv_wg`.
 The default value indicates 80% of the memory.
 - Introduced in: v3.1

 ##### default_mv_resource_group_cpu_limit

 - Default: 1
 - Type: Int
-- Unit:
+- Unit: -
-- Is mutable: No
+- Is mutable: Yes
-- Description: The maximum CPU core that can be used by the refresh tasks of materialized views in a resource group.
+- Description: The maximum number of CPU cores (per BE node) that can be used by the materialized view refresh tasks in the resource group `default_mv_wg`.
+- Introduced in: v3.1

+##### default_mv_resource_group_concurrency_limit

+- Default: 0
+- Type: Int
+- Unit: -
+- Is mutable: Yes
+- Description: The maximum concurrency (per BE node) of the materialized view refresh tasks in the resource group `default_mv_wg`.
+The default value `0` indicates no limits.
+- Introduced in: v3.1

+##### default_mv_resource_group_spill_mem_limit_threshold

+- Default: 0.8
+- Type: Double
+- Unit: -
+- Is mutable: Yes
+- Description: The memory usage threshold before a materialized view refresh task in the resource group `default_mv_wg` triggers intermediate result spilling.
+The default value indicates 80% of the memory.
 - Introduced in: v3.1

 <!--